Spin-dependent quasiparticle lifetimes in altermagnets: Numerical algorithm to solve for nodal lines

 \section{Numerical algorithm to solve for nodal lines}

-We utilize Python for the numerical computations and the following algorithm to obtain the nodal lines required to calculate \eqref{eq:Self-energy imaginary part}. \begin{enumerate} \item Create a course grid over a \emph{padded} BZ to better capture curves close to the BZ edges.
+We utilize Python for the numerical computations and the following algorithm to obtain the nodal lines required to calculate \eqref{eq:Self-energy imaginary part}.

+\begin{enumerate} \item Create a grid over a \emph{padded} 1BZ to better capture curves close to the 1BZ edges.
 We choose the padding such that the grid extends from $-1.02$X to $1.02$X along \textit{x}-direction and likewise along \textit{y}.
 We use $500$ points along each axis, resulting in a total of $25\times10^4$ points.
-For a given spin and $\textbf{k}$, evaluate $\xi_\textbf{q}$ in all points of the grid.
+Then shift every other row by $d/2$, where \textit{d} is the distance between neighboring points